UPOBioinfo/crispromeskape/README.md

 **calculatePercentGenesInStrainsID.pl**
 Calculate both absolute and relative frequency of pangenome genes in two clusters of genomes.

+**collectGFFMetadata.pl**
+Collect all the information of the different strains and groups them in a final table

 **countGenesAndShareGenesFromPangenome.pl**
 Count genes and average number of shared genes for each genome in the pangenome.